PHP, Zend Framework and Other Crazy Stuff

 There is no specific backend storage for Zend_Acl which since it is a serialisable class can be simply serialised and stored in anything from a database to a file for later consumption.
 To keep things simple I’ll just implement a class defining the relationship between Roles and Resources as described above.
 You’ll note we are not using Privileges, since access to a Resource assumes the accessing Role has all possible Privileges by default.

-Start by creating a new file at /library/ZFBlog/Acl.php:
+Start by creating a new file at /library/ZFBlog/Acl.php

 [geshi lang=php]< ?php